What to consider when planning a playground?

 (4) Equipment Safety Certification:

 Amusement facilities must meet national safety standards.
-The design of all equipment should comply with the relevant standards of the CPSC (Consumer Product Safety Commission) and EN1176 (European Union CE certification), and regular inspections and maintenance should be conducted to ensure there is no wear or damage.
+The design of all equipment should comply with the relevant standards of the CPSC and EN1176, and regular inspections and maintenance should be conducted to ensure there is no wear or damage.

 (5) No Sharp Edges and Small Parts: